-When used with ZOLL CPR-D-padz, the AED Plus monitors the rate and depth of CPR chest compressions.
-The AED Plus provides a CPR adaptive metronome function designed to encourage rescuers to perform chest compressions at the AHA/ERC recommended rate of 100 compressions per minute.
-Voice and visual prompts encourage a minimum compression depth of 2 inches for adult victims.
+When used with ZOLL CPR-D-padz, the Fully Automatic AED Plus monitors the rate and depth of CPR chest compressions.
+The Fully Automatic AED Plus provides a CPR adaptive metronome function designed to encourage rescuers to perform chest compressions at the AHA/ERC recommended rate of 100-120 compressions per minute.
+Voice and visual prompts encourage a compression depth of 5 - 6 cm for adult victims.
 Real CPR Help operates only when CPR-D-padz are used, and is intended for use on adult victims only.